- Why Global Executive?

 Optional Term 6: Concentration or Certificate Electives and Independent Project

 Eight deep core courses, called modules, create a solid foundation for the continuing evolution of your career.
 This robust, intentional set of classes are uniquely relevant for senior executives.

 Taken two at a time, these courses span the functional areas in business:

 - Decision Sciences

-The first two courses draw their content from the regions to which you travel for residencies.
+The first 2 courses draw their content from the regions to which you travel for residencies.
 You will understand the implications of leading a global firm because you will study, discuss, and experience the way in which region-specific institutions, markets, cultures, and civilizations both enhance and hinder international commerce.

 The third multi-term course addresses the unique leadership and personal development issues facing senior executives, such as developing skills to effectively manage your time, build teams, and negotiate business deals.
 After individual assessments, you will work on a personal opportunity to apply classroom constructs to your unique work situation.
 An executive coach will advise you throughout the course.

-The Three Multi-Term Courses:
+3 Multi-Term Courses: